-- "Board Vice Chair" means the same as vice president of the council referred to in the PGA. [added 2023-02-28] - "Branch" means a geographical group of Registrants. - "Branch Representatives' Chair" means an individual who is appointed by the Board to chair meetings of representatives of each Branch and to act as a liaison between those representatives and the Board. - "Bylaws" means the bylaws of EGBC under the PGA. - "Certificate Authority" means a third party approved by EGBC to issue Digital Certificates to Professional Registrants. - "Code of Conduct" means the document created or adopted by a Registrant Firm pursuant to section 7.7.3(1)(a) of the Bylaws [Professional Practice Management Plan]. - "Code of Ethics" means the Code of Ethics of EGBC set out in Schedule A of the Bylaws. - "Committee" means the same as defined in section 1(1) of the PGA [Definitions and interpretation]. - "Communications and Leadership Learning" means Continuing Education Activities related to advancing an individual Registrant's non-technical knowledge and skills, including communications and leadership skills. - "Complainant" means a person who files a complaint against a Registrant and includes a member of the public or another Registrant. - "Conduct of Concern" means the same as defined in section 76(1) of the PGA [Conduct in another jurisdiction]. - "Conduct Unbecoming a Registrant" means the same as defined in section 1(1) of the PGA [Definitions and interpretation]. - "Continuing Education Activity" means an activity related to advancing an individual Registrant's knowledge in the categories of Ethical Learning, Regulatory Learning, Communications and Leadership Learning, or Technical Learning. - "Continuing Education Hour" means one hour of a Continuing Education Activity that contributes to an individual Registrant's maintenance of competency within the individual Registrant's current area(s) of practice, including any anticipated future area(s) of practice, if the individual Registrant is a Professional Registrant. - "Council" [Repealed 2023-02-28 see "Board"] - "Credentials Committee" means the credentials committee established pursuant to section 44(1) of the PGA [Credentials committee].
+- "Branch" means a geographical group of Registrants. - "Branch Representatives' Chair" means an individual who is appointed by the Board to chair meetings of representatives of each Branch and to act as a liaison between those representatives and the Board. - "Bylaws" means the bylaws of EGBC under the PGA. - "Certificate Authority" means a third party approved by EGBC to issue Digital Certificates to Professional Registrants. - "Code of Conduct" means the document created or adopted by a Registrant Firm pursuant to section 7.7.3(1)(a) of the Bylaws [Professional Practice Management Plan]. - "Code of Ethics" means the Code of Ethics of EGBC set out in Schedule A of the Bylaws. - "Committee" means the same as defined in section 1(1) of the PGA [Definitions and interpretation]. - "Communications and Leadership Learning" means Continuing Education Activities related to advancing an individual Registrant's non-technical knowledge and skills, including communications and leadership skills. - "Complainant" means a person who files a complaint against a Registrant and includes a member of the public or another Registrant. - "Conduct of Concern" means the same as defined in section 76(1) of the PGA [Conduct in another jurisdiction]. - "Conduct Unbecoming a Registrant" means the same as defined in section 1(1) of the PGA [Definitions and interpretation]. - "Continuing Education Activity" means an activity related to advancing an individual Registrant's knowledge in the categories of Ethical Learning, Regulatory Learning, Communications and Leadership Learning, or Technical Learning. - "Continuing Education Hour" means one hour of a Continuing Education Activity that contributes to an individual Registrant's maintenance of competency within the individual Registrant's current area(s) of practice, including any anticipated future area(s) of practice, if the individual Registrant is a Professional Registrant.

+"Council" [Repealed 2023-02-28 - see "Board"]

+"Credentials Committee" means the credentials committee established pursuant to section 44(1) of the PGA [Credentials committee].